 FW4B: Similar performance to FW4A, with a compact design and HDMI ports.
 The FW4B with 8G memory and 120G storage is the most popular unit and configuration.

 FW6A: Best for more complex networks.
 6 Ethernet ports for more physical network segments and additional AES-NI power for more VPN peformance.

 FW6B: Same as FW6A but with more CPU power for more rules, packages, VPNs, VLANs, etc. Successor to the previous gen model FW6B.

-Congrats, you’ve made it all the way though this guide and you’re still with us!
+Congrats, you’ve made it all the way through this guide and you’re still with us!

 Still not sure which Vault you want?
 Feel free to reach out!